Houston County Department of Human Services

 County programs that can help cover the cost of health care include:

-* MA for Employed Persons with Disabilities (MA-EPD) - Work incentive that allows people with disabilities to work and keep their Medical Assistance (MA)
+* Medical Assistance for Employed Persons with Disabilities (MA-EPD) - Work incentive that allows people with disabilities to work and keep their Medical Assistance (MA)

-* Medical Assistance (MA) - Minnesota's Medicaid program that provides health care coverage to low-income children, families, pregnant women, adults without children apply online, people 65 or older apply online, people who are blind or people with disabilities apply online
+* Medical Assistance (MA) - Minnesota's Medicaid program that provides health care coverage to low-income children, families, pregnant women, adults without children apply online, people 65 or older apply online, and people with disabilities apply online

-* Medical Assistance - TEFRA Option for Children with Disabilities - An insurance option for children with disabilities who live with their parent(s), need a high level of care, and whose parents have too much income for their child to qualify for MA
+* Medical Assistance - Tax Equity Fairness and Responsibility Act (MA-TEFRA) - An insurance option for children with disabilities who live with their parent(s), need a high level of care, and whose parents have too much income for their child to qualify for MA

-* Medicare Savings Programs - SLMB, QMB, QI and QWD - Programs help people on Medicare who have low-to-modest incomes to pay for Medicare premiums and sometimes other Medicare costs
+* Medicare Savings Programs - Service Limited Medicare Beneficiary (SLMB), Qualified Medicare Beneficiary (QMB), Qualified Individual (QI) and Qualified Working Disabled (QWD) - Programs help people on Medicare who have low-to-modest incomes to pay for Medicare premiums and sometimes other Medicare costs

 * Refugee Medical Assistance (RMA) - A Minnesota Health Care Program (MHCP) that provides up to eight months of health care insurance coverage to refugees with low income